 One of the most common causes for air conditioning problems is a dirty air filter.
 Clogged air from dirt, dust, and pet hair builds up over time to slow down your AC.
 Air filters should be replaced every few months especially if you have pets or run your unit often.
 Air filters are found in your furnace.
 Forgetting to replace your air filters can lead to high energy bills and broken equipment.

 5. Call a Technician to Check for Low Refrigerant

 Your AC may not be working properly due to a lack of refrigerant.
 Refrigerant pulls heat and humidity out of the air and is crucial to running an efficient air conditioning unit.
 Adding more refrigerant may help but low levels of refrigerant may be due to leaks in the system.
-If the leaks are too severe, you may need to repair your AC instead of repair.
+If the leaks are too severe, you may need to replace your AC instead of repair.
 Either way, a technician with the proper equipment is required.

-There may be purposely closed vents in your home in rooms that are not used often, however this may cause damage to your AC unit and lead to expensive repairs or replacements.
+There may be purposely closed vents in your home in rooms that are not used often, however this may cause damage to your AC unit and lead to expensive air conditioner repair or replacements.
 Tiny leaks cause all homes to lose some air and closing the vents puts extra pressure on ducts, leading to more air to leak.
 Contrarily, closing vents causes your energy bills to rise rather than saving you money

 Your air ducts could also be clogged with dirt and dust and in some cases mould.
 Oftentimes you can see dust coming out of your vents or feel your AC unit cooling your home unevenly when the air vents are dirty.
 If there is a musty smell when you turn on your AC unit, that could mean there is mold in the ducts.
 Either way, if you think your air ducts are dirty, call a professional to check them/get them cleaned.